jKaranja19/farmconnect/README.md

 - [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#breeze-and-blade)

 ## How it works
 Once the user is registered within the system, they can input their product details and make an order for their transportation.
 Once loaded, the user will be prompted to make a payment before the product has been transported.
 Afterwards, the vehicle assigned to transport the goods is tracked using the system.
-After arriving at the destination, a confirmation message is sent to the user and the status of the product is updated to ‘arrived’.
+After arriving at the destination, a confirmation message is sent to the user and the farmer receives a notification once it arrives.
 ## Installation Process

 In order to have the system within your device, follow the steps given: